 ISO TR 13569 Financial services - information security guidelines

 ISO TR 13569:2005 guides financial services organizations on the development of an information security programme with advice on policies, organization and structure, plus legal and regulatory compliance.
-The selection and implementation of security controls necessary to manage information security risks are discussed in the context of the business environment, practices and procedures.
+The selection and implementation of security controls necessary to manage information risks are discussed in the context of the business environment, practices and procedures.

 ISO/IEC 13888 Non-repudiation